Additional Residential Units

 Development Charges

-To determine whether development charges apply to your ARU project and the amount email building@london.ca or call 519-661-4555
+To determine whether development charges apply to your ARU project, email building@london.ca or call 519-661-4555.

-Are there any City programs to help offset the cost of planning, construction, or operation?
+Are there any City programs to help offset the cost of constructing an ARU?

 Will an ARU affect my property taxes?